Morwenn/vergesort/readme.md

 At this point, vergesort then uses a k-way merge to merge all the runs and leave a fully sorted collection.

-A run is considered *big enough* when its size is bigger than n / log2 n, where n is the size of the entire collection to sort.
+A run is considered *big enough* when its size is bigger than n / log n, where n is the size of the entire collection to sort.
 This heuristic is sometimes suboptimal since tests have proven that it would be better not to fall back to the pattern-defeating quicksort in some cases, but I was unable to find a better general-purpose heuristic, so this one will do for the time being.